jkent/frogfs/README.md

 You can add your own transforms by creating a `tools` directory in your projects root directory, with a filename starting with `transform-` and ending with `.js` or `.py`.
 Transform tools take data on stdin and produce output on stdout.
-Similarly you can add your own compressors by creating a `compress-` file.

-Both transform and compress tools can accept arguments.
-Look at `default_config.yaml` for an examples.
+Both transform and compresors can accept arguments.
+Look at `default_config.yaml` for examples.

 # History and Acknowledgements